-Major E. R. Campbell, the Grand Old Man of the Sons of Union Veterans of the Civil War, was born in Londonderry, Vermont, on January 29, 1844.
-He died in the Mount Alto Hospital, here in Washington on March 10th, and was buried at Battleground Cenetery, Takoma Park, D. C., on March 12, 1936.
+Major E. R. Campbell the Grand Old Man of the Sons of Union Veterans of the Civil War, was born in Londonderry.
+Vermont, on January 29, 1844.
+He died in the Mount Alto Hospital, here in Washington on March 10th, and was buried at Battleground Cemetery, Takoma Park, D. C., on March 12, 1936.
 He had served at the Battle of Fort Stevens, and was the last man to be buried in Battleground.
 He saw our beloved Lincoln under fire at the battle there.
-The Major and his father enlisted together in Company G, 1st Vermont Vol., Heavy Artillery, November 30, 1863.
+The Major and his father enlisted together in Company G. 1st Vermont Vol., Heavy Artillery, November 30, 1863.
 His father died before the war was ended.
 The Major was a splendid patriot and a loyal friend.
 He was initiated into Custer Camp No. 1, Sons of Veterans, U. S. A., (the former name of our Order) in Washington, D. C., in 1882.
 He transferred to Potomac Camp No. 1, located here, in 1887.
-He transferred to Ormslee tomac Camp, No. 1, located here, in 1888.
-He transferred to Phil Carney Camp, in Brandon, Vermont, in 1888.
+He transferred to Ormslee tomac Camp, in Brandon, Vermont, in 1888.
 He transferred to Phil Carney Camp No. 15, in this city in 1889.
-He transferred to Columbia Camp also located here in 1897.
-Served there as Camp Commander and in 1890 as Division Commander.
+He transferred to Columbia Camp Camp No. 15, in this city in 1889.
+He transferred to Columbia Camp in 1890 as Division Commander.
+He transferred to our own Cushing in 1890 as Division Commander.
 He transferred to our own Cushing Camp, May 22, 1890.
+He became Commander-in-Chief of our Order a Camp, May 22, 1890.
 He became Commander-in-Chief of our Order a few years later.
 The Major helped in the formation of many Camps by transferring and building them up.
 Cushing Camp will hold informal services over his grave on each Memorial Day at sundown.